Memoto is for life

 There is no way we could make Memoto useful if we demand from all of our customers that they keep external drives connected to their laptop, and as the pile of photos grow over the years, keep shuffling the data around to new drives as the older ones risk failing.
 And obeying the commands of the Memoto search engine on what drive to insert in order access data from a specific time period.
 Not to speak of the cost and effort of buying all that storage.

-SEE ALSO: Weekly update: The beta testing journey
+SEE ALSO: Weekly update: Special report from Yomura

 All this is handled graciously by having the data stored in the cloud.
 Safe, effortless and affordable storage is readily available.
 There is no other way of accomplishing this that we have been able to come up with.